Do Language Models Exhibit the Same Cognitive Biases in Problem Solving as Human Learners?: Experiments

 \subsection{Problem Text: Consistency Bias}

 Varying the linguistic form of an otherwise equivalent problem structure can have a large effect on child performance \citep{CUMMINS1988405}.
-Here we test whether comparison problems with inconsistent statements are more difficult for LLMs than the same problems replaced by an analogous consistent statement.\looseness=-1
+We test whether comparison problems with inconsistent statements are harder for LLMs than the same problems with an analogous consistent statement.\looseness=-1

 \paragraph{Method.} Following \citeposs{Lewis1987StudentsMO} study, we consider consistent/inconsistent problem pairs where the required operation is either addition, subtraction, multiplication or division.
-The generation pipeline is tuned such that the problem structures follow the specification:\andreas{Is this clear with the explanation and example below?
-Or maybe we should already give an example specification of this format in \cref{sec:mathworld}? abu i think an example in the final version would help, maybe in the appendix if we need space?} \resizebox{\linewidth}{!}{
+The generation pipeline is tuned so that the problem structures follow the specification: \resizebox{\linewidth}{!}{

-} where $\circ$ is sentence-separating concatenation.
-The reasoning is linear with $1{-}5$ steps in total (one for every non-container predicate).
+} Note that the problems may have between $1{-}5$ reasoning steps---one for every non-container predicate.
 Apart from the first predicate (\container), only the comparison predicate introduces a new agent.
-The question queries the agent that was introduced by \comparison.\footnote{The following is a (consistent) example from our dataset that follows the pattern $\container \circ \transfer \circ \comparison$: ``\textit{Avery has 15 desks.
+The question queries the agent that was introduced by \comparison.\footnote{The following is a (consistent) example from our dataset that follows the pattern ${ \container \circ \transfer \circ \comparison}$: ``\textit{Avery has 15 desks.
 Avery bought 18 desks.
 Natalie has 16 fewer desks than Avery.
-How many desks does Natalie have?}''} \abu{the footnote is broken between the two pages in an unfortunate location. could we force it to appear on this page?} The pairs are generated such that the only sentence that varies is that which corresponds to \comparison, one being consistent and the other being its analogous inconsistent form.
+How many desks does Natalie have?}''} The pairs are generated such that the only sentence that varies is that which corresponds to \comparison, one being consistent and the other being its analogous inconsistent form.

-\paragraph{Results and discussion.} The results of the consistency bias test reveal statistically significant CATEs.
-As displayed in \cref{table:results} (leftmost column), all models exhibit lower accuracy when solving inconsistent problems compared to their consistent counterparts.
-Possibly, this bias stems from the distribution of the training data, which in turn could be a product of the same cognitive bias in the humans who created it.
-This explanation seems sensible given that the consistency bias is present not only in children, but in adults as well \citep{Lewis1987StudentsMO, Hegarty1995ComprehensionOA}.